peruukki/nhl-score-api/README.md

     - `wins` *(number)*: win count (earning 2 pts)
     - `losses` *(number)*: regulation loss count (0 pts)
     - `ot` *(number)*: loss count for games that went to overtime (1 pt)
-  - `streaks` object: each teams’ current (regular season) form streak, with the fields:
+  - `streaks` object: each teams’ current form streak (only present in regular season games), with the fields:
     - `type` *(string)*: `"WINS"` (wins in regulation, OT or SO), `"LOSSES"` (losses in regulation) or `"OT"` (losses in OT or SO)
     - `count` *(number)*: streak’s length in consecutive games
   - `standings` object: each teams’ standings related information, with the fields: